-This article on the list of CBN deputy governors will attempt to answer questions such as who the Deputy Director of Central Bank of Nigeria is, who the former deputy governor of CBN is, who the board of directors in CBN are and who the director of Central Bank of Nigeria is.
+This article lists all Deputy Governors of the Central Bank of Nigeria (CBN) — both current and former —and answers questions such as who the Deputy Director of the Central Bank is, who the former Deputy Governors were, who serves on the CBN board of directors, and who the current Director of the Central Bank of Nigeria is.

-So, how many Deputy Governors does CBN have?
-But first, who is the current CBN governor?
-See him here.
+So, how many Deputy Governors does the CBN have?
+First, let’s identify the current Governor.
+You can see him here.

-The Central Bank of Nigeria (CBN) plays a crucial role in the country’s financial system, and its operations are overseen by a board of directors.
+The Central Bank of Nigeria plays a key role in the country’s financial system, and its activities are supervised by a board of directors.

-President Bola Tinubu has recently nominated four individuals to serve as Deputy Governors of the Central Bank of Nigeria.
+President Bola Tinubu recently nominated four people to serve as Deputy Governors of the Central Bank of Nigeria.

 Mrs. Emem Nnan Usoro

-Mrs. Emem Nnan Usoro is currently a Deputy Governor of the CBN and is a highly accomplished professional with an extensive background in the banking industry.
+Mrs. Usoro is a Deputy Governor of the CBN with a long and successful career in banking.

-She holds degrees from both Harvard Business School and Lagos Business School, and has over 20 years of experience in various areas of banking, including Operations, Credit and Marketing, Branch Management, Relationship Management, and Corporate and Commercial Banking.
+She studied at Harvard Business School and Lagos Business School and has over 20 years of experience in operations, credit and marketing, branch management, relationship management, and corporate and commercial banking.

 Mr. Philip Ikeazor

-Mr. Philip Ikeazor is a highly experienced professional in the financial services industry with over 30 years of experience.
-He obtained a BSc. in Economics from the University of Buckingham in the UK and has attended executive programs at prestigious institutions such as Wharton Business School and Harvard Business School.
+Mr. Ikeazor has more than 30 years of experience in the financial services industry.
+He earned a degree in Economics from the University of Buckingham in the UK and has completed executive programs at Wharton and Harvard Business Schools.

-Throughout his career, he has held various board positions, including CEO of Keystone Bank Limited, CEO of Ecobank Kenya Limited, Executive Director of Union Bank Nigeria, Director of Union Bank UK PLC, and Director of Orient Bank Uganda.
+He has held leadership positions, including CEO of Keystone Bank, CEO of Ecobank Kenya, Executive Director of Union Bank Nigeria, and Director at Union Bank UK and Orient Bank Uganda.

-Additionally, he has served as a member of the governing board of ICRISAT – International Crop Research Institute for the Semi-Arid Tropics, India.
-Mr. Philip Ikeazor is a Fellow of the Institute of Chartered Accountants of Nigeria, Fellow of the Chartered Institute of Bankers of Nigeria, and a Fellow of the Chartered Institute of Taxation of Nigeria.
+He is a Fellow of the Institute of Chartered Accountants of Nigeria, the Chartered Institute of Bankers of Nigeria, and the Chartered Institute of Taxation of Nigeria.

-Dr. Bala Mohammed Bello, a native of Taraba State, is a highly esteemed figure in the fields of banking, capital markets, and pension fund management.
+Dr. Bello, from Taraba State, is a respected figure in banking, capital markets, and pension fund management.

-With a career marked by exceptional achievements, Bello has established himself as a respected public official and renowned accountant.
-In April 2017, he was appointed by former President Muhammadu Buhari as the Executive Director of Corporate Services at the Nigerian Export-Import Bank.
+He has built a strong career as an accountant and public official.
+In April 2017, former President Muhammadu Buhari appointed him Executive Director of Corporate Services at the Nigerian Export-Import Bank.

 Muhammad Sani Abdullahi

-Muhammad Sani Abdullahi is a highly accomplished international development expert.
-He has held various prestigious positions, including serving as a policy adviser at the Executive Office of United Nations Secretary-General Ban Ki-Moon in New York and as Commissioner for Budget and Planning in Kaduna State.
+Mr. Abdullahi is an international development expert.
+He has served as a policy adviser at the United Nations Headquarters in New York under Secretary-General Ban Ki-Moon and as Kaduna State Commissioner for Budget and Planning.

-Abdullahi is well-educated, having obtained a Master’s degree in Development Economics and Policy from the University of Manchester, as well as a second Master’s degree in International Affairs and Diplomacy from Ahmadu Bello University.
+He earned a Master’s degree in Development Economics and Policy from the University of Manchester and another in International Affairs and Diplomacy from Ahmadu Bello University.

-He has also acquired several certificates, including in Public Finance from the London School of Economics, Sustainable Development from Columbia University, and Advanced Project Management from Oxford University.
+He also holds certificates in Public Finance (London School of Economics), Sustainable Development (Columbia University), and Advanced Project Management (Oxford University).

-That is the List of current CBN deputy governors in Nigeria serving under President Tinubu.
+These are the current CBN Deputy Governors serving under President Tinubu.

 Mr. Folashodun Adebisi Shonubi – Acting Chairman, Board of Directors